juanignaciosl/python-template/README.md

 - mypy (runs as a test, see `test_mypy_compliance`)
 - flake8
 - tox
-- black (as a check, you should setup your environment)
+- black (as a check, you should setup your environment to run it)
+- isort (as a check, you should setup your environment to run it)

 # Installing